Drug Chatter -- Get concise, cited information on drugs using AI GPT chat

 What is Tigecycline?

-Tigecycline is a glycylcycline antibiotic that was approved by the US FDA in 2005 for the treatment of complicated skin and skin structure infections (cSSSI) and community-acquired bacterial pneumonia (CABP).
-It works by inhibiting protein synthesis in bacteria, thereby preventing them from multiplying and causing infection.
+Tigecycline is a glycylcycline antibiotic that was approved by the FDA in 2005 for the treatment of complicated skin and skin structure infections (cSSSI), complicated intra-abdominal infections (cIAI), and community-acquired bacterial pneumonia (CABP).
+It is a derivative of tetracycline and works by inhibiting protein synthesis in bacteria.

 Mechanism of Action

-Tigecycline's mechanism of action is unique compared to other antibiotics.
-It works by binding to the 30S ribosomal subunit, preventing the binding of aminoacyl-tRNA to the ribosome, and thereby inhibiting protein synthesis (4).
-This mechanism of action makes tigecycline effective against a wide range of bacteria, including those that are resistant to other antibiotics.
+Tigecycline binds to the 30S ribosomal subunit of bacteria, preventing the attachment of aminoacyl-tRNA to the ribosome.
+This inhibits protein synthesis, ultimately leading to bacterial death.
+Its broad-spectrum activity makes it effective against a wide range of bacteria, including those resistant to other antibiotics.

 Conclusion